RamVasuthevan/notes-on-TCHC/website/ny-offering-plan.markdown

 In New Yorking, offering plans of condominiums and cooperatives must be filed with the NY State Attorney General.

+Was mentioned in passing in Katherine Clarke's Billionaires' Row: Tycoons, High Rollers, and the Epic Race to Build the World's Most Exclusive Skyscrapers

+Think about it more, was also mentioned in passing in Francis J. Greenburger's Risk Game: Self Portrait of an Entrepreneur

 Is there a good search engine for these?